SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 </TabItem>
 <TabItem value="hosted">

-If you are using a service like Fluentd, or you would like to upload your logs manually, use a Hosted Collector and an HTTP Source.
+If you're using a service like Fluentd, or you would like to upload your logs manually, use a Hosted Collector and an HTTP Source.

 1. Add an [HTTP Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).
 2. Configure the HTTP Source fields as follows: